open-resources/dash_curriculum/tutorial/part5/chapter15.md

 ```
 Make sure to create your desired image and place that file, `graph_preview.png`, in the `assets` folder.

-## 15.7 App themes
+## 15.7 App theme toggler
 As a reminder, the `app.py` file is what brings all the pages together and finalizes the build of the multi page app.

-We want to give this app a more professional look; therefore we've customised the `app.py` file in the following way:
-- Our header is represented by a `dbc.Navbar` component containing the title of our App and one `dbc.NavLink` for each page in our registry.
-From the registry, we exclude one page ``if page["module"] != "pages.not_found_404"``.
-This is a default page that is used when the user tries to reach an invalid URL.
-In the next section we'll see how it works and how we can customise it.
+In our app, the layout is defined as a `dbc.Container`, which contains the header (navbar), the theme toggler, and the `page_container` that displays the content of each page.

-- Below the header, we've included a `theme_toggle` which allow to switch between two themes.
-We've picked two themes from `dbc.themes` (tipically a dark and a light one) and the switcher will allow to switch between the two.
+This is the first time we've built and added a theme toggler to our app, which allows the switching between two themes.
+The theme toggler used is the `ThemeSwitchAIO`, which belongs to the 'dash_bootstrap_templates' library.
+We've picked two themes from `dbc.themes`: FLATLY and DARKLY (tipically you would choose a dark and a light theme).
+We've also added the sun and moon icons using the `dbc.icons.FONT_AWESOME`

-- Note that when instantiating our `app`, we've enabled the `use_pages=True` option and used the `external_stylesheets` to define the default theme (which is `url_theme2`) together with enhanced fonts with the option `dbc.icons.FONT_AWESOME`.
+Note that we've assiged `dbc.icons.FONT_AWESOME`, `url_theme2` and `dbc_css` to the `external_stylesheets` of the app.
+The `url_theme2` defines the default theme when the app first loads.
+The `dbc.icons.FONT_AWESOME` enables the usage of the font awesome icons.

+Switching between Bootstrap themes in a Dash app will automatically style only the Dash Bootstrap components.
+However, it will not update the styling of any Dash Core Components or the Dash DataTable.
+By adding `className="dbc"` to the outer container of the app and assigning the `dbc_css` sheet to the `external_stylesheets`, the app will automatically style the Dash Core Components and the DataTable in accordance with the selected Bootstrap theme.

 **App file:**